AB-ArithmeticBird/rivulet/README.md

-This application is an example to show that how to use akka to stream data from a kafka topic to clickhouse cluster Setup
+This application is shows that how to use akka to stream data from a kafka topic to clickhouse cluster Setup
 ================